 - Boil sugar, glucose syrup and water until it reaches 150C / 302F then carefully pour it over the prepared baking pan.
 Let it cool in the fridge for a few hours then break it into smaller pieces

-- With an Electric hand mixer beat room temperature butter and sugar together until pale and fluffy then beat the egg in.
-Do not overbeat
+- With an Electric hand mixer, whip room temperature butter and sugar together until pale and fluffy then beat the egg in

-- Sift flour, salt and baking powder together, this is the “dry ingredients”, while the milk is your wet ingredient
+- Sift flour, salt, and baking powder together, this is the “dry ingredients”, while the room temp milk is your wet ingredient

 - Start adding the dry and wet ingredients into the batter in the following 4 steps: wet, dry, wet, dry.
 With a Rubber spatula fold each time

 - Mix vinegar and baking soda together in a small bowl, it will be super bubbly.
 Immediately fold the mixture into the cupcake batter.
 This is the secret ingredient to keep the cupcakes soft for days without the taste of vinegar of course!